 The proof of Theorem~\ref{mth2} proceeds in the same way as the proof of Theorem~\ref{mth1}, therefore, to avoid repetitions we briefly sketch the argument.
-We take $L^{p}$ norms in both sides of (\ref{chainr}), and apply triangle, Jensen inequalities, and symmetrization arguments.
-By Cauchy--Schwarz we have $\mathbb{E} |\delta_{j}(t)-\delta'_{j}(t)|^{p} \leq 2^{p/2}$.
-By hypercontractivity and H\"older's inequality we obtain
+We take $L^{p}$ norms in both sides of (\ref{chainr}), and apply the triangle and Jensen's inequality, as well as the same symmetrization arguments.
+By Cauchy--Schwarz, we have $\mathbb{E} |\delta_{j}(t)-\delta'_{j}(t)|^{p} \leq 2^{p/2}$.
+Then using hypercontractivity and H\"older's inequality we obtain